 - Grab a dumbbell in each hand using an overhand grip, and arms should be fully extended.

-- Continue curling the dumbbells until they are at shoulder level and your biceps are fully contracted.
+- Continue curling the dumbbells until they are at shoulder level.

-- Return to the starting position in a smooth arc, inhale as you do so.
+- Return to the starting position in a smooth arc, and inhale as you do so.

 Tips

-- Using a slow eccentric of the exercise can help to improve tension and mind-muscle connection.
+- Using a slow eccentric exercise can help improve tension and mind-muscle connection.

 Read More: Reverse Bicep Curl: Muscle Worked, Benefits, Variations